The following is the academic advising information for the College of Engineering and Physical Sciences (CEPS).

 *You must take the math placement test, details above

 Many students choose CEPS as their college because mathematics and science are their favorite subjects in high school, even though they are unsure about their choice of a major.
 In this case, we advise you to enroll as Undeclared.
-As such, you will be advised by the associate dean in the college and will enroll in a course (TECH 400 – Introduction to the CEPS Programs), which meets twice a week for a total of three hours and provides an overview of the career opportunities and programs of study offered by each of the college’s nine departments.
+As such, you will be advised by a CEPS Academic Counselor from the CEPS Associate Dean's Office and will enroll in TECH 400, which meets once a week a course and provides an overview of the career opportunities and programs of study offered by each of the college’s nine departments.

 Becoming Part of the CEPS Community